 More baked oatmeal recipes

 - 1 teaspoon baking powder

 - 2 large eggs

-- 1/4 cup maple syrup OR brown sugar (or both for a sweeter bake)
+- ½ cup maple syrup OR brown sugar

 - 2 teaspoons pure vanilla extract

 - Mix the ingredients: Add oats, cinnamon, baking powder and salt to a mixing bowl and stir to combine.
 Add the milk, applesauce, eggs, maple syrup and vanilla and stir very well to break up the eggs.
 Fold in apples and pecans.